Justice Department asks Congress to weaken social media companies’ liability protection

 “So obvious what they are doing,” he continued.
 “Being studied now!”

 After Twitter first took action against Trump — labeling his tweet about racial justice demonstrations in Minneapolis for glorifying violence — the president responded days later by signing a sweeping, controversial executive order targeting social media sites broadly.
-The directive tasked the Federal Communications Commission to rethink the scope of Section 230 and the instances in which its legal shield applies to tech giants, an idea the agency, which is independent from the White House, is currently studying.
+The directive tasked the Federal Communications Commission to rethink the scope of Section 230 and the instances in which its legal shield applies to tech giants, an idea the agency, which is independent from the White House, is studying.
 It also called on the Federal Trade Commission to probe whether the companies’ efforts to police the Web are in line with their public promises of political neutrality.

-That order also directed Attorney General Bill Barr to convene his state counterparts and work together “regarding the potential enforcement of State statutes that prohibit online platforms from engaging in unfair or deceptive acts or practices.”
-Trump further ordered the working group to develop “model legislation” to beef up state consumer protection laws so they can be used to penalize perceived instances of political bias.
+That order also directed Barr to convene his state counterparts and work together “regarding the potential enforcement of State statutes that prohibit online platforms from engaging in unfair or deceptive acts or practices.”
+Trump further ordered the working group to develop “model legislation” to beef up state consumer protection laws so that they can be used to penalize perceived instances of political bias.

 States such as Texas in the past have suggested they could tap laws prohibiting unfair or deceptive acts and practices to hold companies accountable for the way they police content online.
 Aides to Ken Paxton, Texas’s Republican attorney general, have publicly and privately signaled they have explored using such authorities to probe Google.
 The search and advertising giant, which owns YouTube, also faces an antitrust probe by state and federal competition watchdogs.
-A federal case could be filed in the coming days, The Post has reported.
+A federal case could be filed in the coming days, The Washington Post has reported.